hemidactylus/tofixamockingbird/docs/errata/page202a.md

         \beta_1\neq\beta_2 \Rightarrow \beta_1 xyz \neq \beta_2 xyz\;.
 $$

-(In an extensional, or _sparse_ forest, this amounts to the statement that the six birds in the above set are all different).
+(In an extensional, or _sparse_, forest, this amounts to the statement that the six birds in the above set are all different).

 ## Answers